-Here are few questions to test if candidates can handle working remotely along with suitable examples.
+Here are a few questions to test if candidates can handle working remotely along with suitable examples.

 Interview Question #1

-“Tell me about a time where you had to make an vital decision without the help of a supervisor or boss?”
+“Tell me about a time where you had to make a vital decision without the help of a supervisor or boss?”